Primary Teaching School

 A high quality, hands-on teacher-training programme, delivered by outstanding, practising teachers, providing you with the best environment in which to train.

 Hungerhill School is the lead school in the Doncaster Partners in Learning Secondary Teaching School ITT Alliance.
-Our last OFSTED inspection was in October 2012, where we were designated as being outstanding in all areas.
-In August 2015 we became both a Teaching School and a National Support School.
-We deliver School Direct as a lead school for The Sheffield SCITT, which is owned and run by Notre Dame High School, Sheffield.
+Our last OFSTED inspection was in October 2012, where we were acknowledged as being outstanding in all areas.
+We were designated as a Teaching School and a National Support School in August 2015 and in July 2017 we also became a Research School.
+We deliver ITT in partnership with The Sheffield SCITT, which is owned and run by Notre Dame High School, Sheffield.

 Our mission is to recruit high quality candidates into teaching and retain them to meet the needs of our locality.
 Doncaster offers excellent opportunities for teacher training and for a continuing and rewarding career path.
 Our diverse alliance of schools is extremely experienced and has been involved in delivering high quality teacher-training for many years.